bendqh1/javascript/local storage/handbook.md

 localStorage.removeItem('letters');
 ```

+## Notes

-As can be noticed in a web browser console, we only get strings from LocalStorage; not numbers and not arrays.
+* As can be noticed in a web browser console, we only get strings from LocalStorage; not numbers and not arrays.

-We can use `parseInt` method to turn a relevant string into a number.
+* We can use `parseInt` method to turn a relevant string into a number.

-The `storage` event is fired each time a strorage is modified, either on browser session or on window session.
+* The `storage` event is fired each time a strorage is modified, either on browser session or on window session.

-Any web browser web development tool has a storage tab to check stored data.
+* Any web browser web development tool has a storage tab to check stored data.